 Extra features like Hulu’s Unlimited Screens add-on (more on that below) or Sling’s cloud-based DVR will also raise your subscription price, as will premium channels like Starz, Showtime, and (only for Hulu) HBO.
 Subscriptions to those channels tend to cost the same as everywhere else unless there’s a limited offer, so expect to pay $15 for HBO, $9 for Cinemax and Showtime, etc. Both services also offer a free seven-day trial.

 Leaning into its reputation of providing the best value, Sling also regularly offers free content.
-These are typically tied to promotions, such as the “Stay In & Sling” initiative to inform and entertain you throughout the current lockdowns.
+These are typically tied to promotions, such as the “Stay In & Sling” initiative, designed to inform and entertain you throughout the current lockdowns.
 It offers free live news coverage and thousands of on-demand movies and TV shows without cost.
 Hulu once sparingly offered its content for free through partners like Yahoo, but it’s no longer available, and it wasn’t nearly as bountiful as Sling.

 As far as gaming consoles go, both services will run just fine on the Xbox One, while Hulu + Live TV also works on the Nintendo Switch.
 Regular Hulu will play on Sony devices, but neither Hulu + Live TV nor Sling TV is available on Sony televisions, Blu-ray players, or PlayStation consoles, which was once thought to be due to the Sony-backed PlayStation Vue service, which is now defunct.
 Again, there are tons of streaming options out there and you can’t always assume every app is available for your device, so take a glance at the compatibility lists online before settling on a service.
 It’s better to be safe than sorry.